ringcentral/ringcentral-api-docs/docs/video/api/meeting-history.md

     {!> code-samples/video/history.json !}
 ```

+## Retrieving meeting history within a time range

+One may specify a `startTime` and `endTime` parameter expressed in Unix EPOCH time to constrain search results to a time range.

 ## Accessing the history of a single meeting

 If you know the meeting ID, a single meeting can be retrieved by passing it into the Meeting History endpoint as shown below.
 This is a good way to poll a single meeting while you wait for a recording to be ready, or for the meeting to end.